Slapshot (band): Formation, Back on the Map, Step On It (1985-1988)

-Sudden Death Overtime (1988-1992)
+Sudden Death Overtime (1988–1993)

 In July 1988, Jamie Sciarappa, former bass player of SS Decontrol, joined the band and Jordan returned to his original slot as a second guitar player.
-This five-piece released their first 3 song promotional single titled Firewalker in 1989 including "Firewalker" and the live recordings of "Chip on My Shoulder" and "Moment of Truth".
-This was then shortly followed by their third studio album, Sudden Death Overtime, in 1990, receiving positive reviews.
-Stewart Marson of AllMusic wrote on the album stating “At a time when hardcore itself, never mind straight-edge, was on the ropes, Sudden Death Overtime proved that some bands were still in the game.”
-The band then toured the US in support of the album in September and October 1990, as well as Europe during February 1991.
+This five-piece released their first 3-song promotional single titled Firewalker in 1989 including "Firewalker" and live recordings of "Chip on My Shoulder" and "Moment of Truth".
+Over the period April 29m 1989 to May 27, 1989 Slapshot embarked on "Witness The Hate" tour.
+The tour's opening night with support from Full Circle and Scruffy Tearaways occurred at Blondies in Detroit, Michigan, United States.
+Their third studio album, Sudden Death Overtime, was then released in 1990, receiving positive reviews.
+Stewart Marson of AllMusic wrote about the album, stating "At a time when hardcore itself, never mind straight-edge, was on the ropes, Sudden Death Overtime proved that some bands were still in the game."
+The band then toured the U.S. in support of the album, the two legs took place in June and October respectively playing shows in both the US and Canada.
+In February 1991, the band went on their first European tour which was also in support of the album.

-As the band prepared to record the next record, Jordan left, returning Slapshot to a single guitar band.
-Jamie moved to Los Angeles and was replaced with Mark and Steve's longtime friend, Chris Lauria.
-Soon after, the band decided to fire Steve Risteen in 1992 due to what they felt was a lack of guitar skill, hiring Darryl Sheppard.
-It was a very difficult time for the band that was documented in the Slapshot documentary "Chip On My Shoulder: The Cautionary Tale of Slapshot".
-The band was then set for a U.S. tour, but Mark McKay told the band that he couldn't participate.
+Around the time the band began writing for their next album, Wood left, leaving Slapshot to a single-guitarist band.
+Sciarappa would also to Los Angeles soon after Wood’s departure and was replaced with McKay and Risteen’s friend, Chris Lauria.
+Yet another lineup change occurred when the band decided to fire Risteen later that same year, being unimpressed with his playing ability, Darryl Sheppard was picked as his replacement.
+This period was a difficult time for the band and was later brought to light in the bands documentary "Chip On My Shoulder: The Cautionary Tale of Slapshot".
+They were then set for a U.S. tour, but Mark McKay told the band that he couldn't participate.
 Darryl Sheppard got Barry Hite, the drummer from his other band, to fill in for the tour.
-When Slapshot returned from the tour, McKay decided to officially quit the band and disconnected himself from the group personally.
-This was due to multiple issues, including a lack of interest in the new material the band was writing.
+When Slapshot returned from the tour, McKay decided to officially quit the band and complete disconnected himself from the band.
+His departure was the result of multiple issues, mainly not having an interest the material the group were writing for their next release.